mskj28/Trade-Thong/README.md

    DB_NAME=cinema
    ```
 7. Setup Database
+8. ```md
    6.1.
 Open MySQL
    6.2.
 Run the SQL script provided in this project
    6.3.
 This will create all required tables, views, and sample data
-8. Run Backend
+9. Run Backend
    ``` bash
    cd cn230-cinema-booking-system/backend
    ```